shapeoko/Docs/content/helloworld.md

 ##Work Area

 Tape a piece of paper down to your work area.
 The paper should be taped in landscape orientation (wider than it is tall).
 Keep the paper towards the front/left of the machine.
+If you are planning on using a permanent marker you may want to use several layers of paper, or add a layer of some other material such as aluminum foil, to prevent the marker from bleeding through.

 ![successful job](helloworld/paper_tape.jpg)